LPugliesi/LPugliesi/README.md

 ---

-Hi!
-I'm a Digital Humanities student at the University of Pisa!
+Degree in Digital Humanities, University of Pisa!
-This space showcases the projects I've developed during my academic journey.
+This space showcases the projects I developed during my academic journey.

 ### Projects